alexirpan/alexirpan.github.io/_posts/2018-11-27-go-explore.markdown

 These are eye-popping headlines, but there's controversy around the results, and I have opinions here.
-For future note, I'm writing this before the official paper is released, so although I believe I
+For future note, I'm writing this before the official paper is released, so I'm making some guesses about the exact details.

 What is the Proposed Approach?